I need help

 The Assistance Programme is a true confidential and compassionate 24/7 service helping more than 9.5 million people overcome physical, mental, social and financial challenges.

-The programme is there to support barristers and staff through the challenges faced through Covid-19, from financial issues to bereavement.
+The programme is there to support barristers, pupils, and staff through the challenges faced through Covid-19, from financial issues to bereavement.

-The Bar Council has introduced a Certificate of Recognition as a means of acknowledging the huge efforts made across the profession to support the wellbeing of barristers, clerks and chambers’ staff.
+The Bar Council has revamped its Certificate of Recognition programme.
+These Certificates acknowledge the huge efforts made across the profession to support the wellbeing of barristers, clerks and chambers’ staff.

 We regularly circulate information and updates, with links to useful resources to all wellbeing officers/those with responsibility for wellbeing across the Bar.
 If you would like to receive this update, please email smercer@barcouncil.org.uk